-NOTE: Normally the setting range of the is 1 to 20.
+NOTE: Normally the setting range of the is 1 frame to 20 frames.
 However, the setting range will change accordingly if the frame rate of MJPEG on the <Video Frame Rate> setting page is 6 or smaller.

 Check the box <Continue image upload> to upload the triggered images during certain time or keep uploading until the trigger is off.
+Select <Upload for sec> and enter the duration in the blank.
 The images of the duration will be uploaded to FTP when the audio event occurs.
-The setting range is from 1 sec. to 9999 sec
+The setting range is from 1 sec. to 99999 sec.
 Select <Upload during the trigger active> to make the images keep being uploaded to FTP during the trigger active until the event stops.
 Set the Image frequency as the upload frame rate.
+The setting range is from 1 frame to 15 frames per second.